-Pronouns - When to Use Them

-(Go back to: Ezra 7:1; 7:27; 10:1)

-Litotes

-Description

-Litotes is a figure of speech in which the speaker expresses a strong positive meaning by using two negative words or a negative word with a word that means the opposite of the meaning he intends.
-A few examples of negative words are "no," This page answers the question: What is litotes?
+Pronouns - When to Use Them (UTA PDF) Referenced in: Ezra 7:1; Ezra 7:27; Ezra 10:1 Litotes Description Litotes is a figure of speech in which the speaker expresses a strong positive meaning by negating a word or phrase that means the opposite of the meaning that he intends.
+For example, someone could intend to communicate that something is extremely good by describing it as "not bad."
+The difference This page answers the question: What is litotes?
 In order to understand this topic, it would be good to read:

-[[rc://en/ta/man/translate/figs-intro]] "not," "none," and "never."
-The opposite of "good" is "bad."
-Someone could say that something is "not bad" to mean that it is extremely good.
+Figures of Speech (UTA PDF) between a litotes and a double negative is that a litotes heightens the positive meaning beyond what a plain positive statement would do, and a double negative does not.
+In the example above, the literal meaning of "not bad," taken as a plain double negative, would be "acceptable" or even "good."
+But if the speaker intended it as a litotes, then the meaning is "very good" or "extremely good."
 Reason This Is a Translation Issue Some languages do not use litotes.
 People who speak those languages might not understand that a statement using litotes actually strengthens the positive meaning.
 Instead, they might think that it weakens or even cancels the positive meaning.
 Examples From the Bible For you yourselves know, brothers, that our coming to you was not useless, (1 Thessalonians 2:1 ULT) By using litotes, Paul emphasized that his visit with them was very useful.
 Now when it became day, there was no small disturbance among the soldiers over what therefore had happened to Peter.
 (Acts 12:18 ULT) By using litotes, Luke emphasized that there was a lot of excitement or anxiety among the soldiers about what happened to Peter.
 (Peter had been in prison, and even though there were soldiers guarding him, he escaped when an angel let him out.
 So they were very agitated.)
-But you, Bethlehem, in the land of Judah, are not the least among the leaders of Judah, for from you will come a ruler who will shepherd my people Israel.
+But you, Bethlehem, in the land of Judah, - are not the least among the leaders of Judah, - for from you will come a ruler - who will shepherd my people Israel.
 (Matthew 2:6 ULT) By using litotes, the prophet emphasized that Bethlehem would be a very important city.
 Translation Strategies If the litotes would be understood correctly, consider using it.